Budibase/website/content/blog/crud-app/index.md

 **Recipe example**

-4. Remove the carbonara recipe from my recipe app.
+4. Remove a book from our library management system

 {{< figure src="/crud-app/delete.png"  alt="Delete a record in a basic crud app" >}}